kumahq/kuma/docs/madr/decisions/034-default-target-ref-policy.md

 #### New kuma users behaviour

-When the control-plane initiates a default Mesh during the initial installation, we no longer create default policies.
+When the control-plane initiates a default Mesh during the initial installation, we no longer create default policies for `MeshTrafficPermisson` and `Mesh*Route`.
 This change enables the control-plane to utilize plugin code for generating configurations.

 #### ExternalServices and new policies